 Home inspectors scrutinize residential properties, such as condominiums and town homes, to determine if they meet governmental codes and regulations for safety.
 They test systems and identify structural issues and necessary repairs so that buyers and their banks are fully informed before finalizing a sales contract.
 Some states require home inspectors to be licensed or certified.

 |Required Education||On-the-job training or postsecondary program in home inspection|

 |Other Requirements||Previous construction-related experience; licensure or certification required in some states|

 |Projected Job Growth||8% between 2018 and 2028*|

 |Median Salary (2019)||$48,540 per year**|

 Sources: *U.S. Bureau of Labor Statistics (construction and building inspectors), **PayScale.com

 Home Inspector Salary and Outlook Information

-Employment for construction and building inspectors is expected to about as fast as average compared to other fields, which is due in part to the increased concern for public safety, according to the BLS.
+Employment for construction and building inspectors is expected to be be faster than average compared to other fields, which is due in part to the increased concern for public safety, according to the BLS.
 Home inspectors who have a background in construction and have specialized skills, such as blueprint reading, may have an advantage.